Psychiko B.C.

 Psychiko B.C. (alternate spelling: Psychikou) is a Greek professional basketball club that is located in Psychiko, Greece.
 The athletic club's full name is Athlitiki Enosi Psychikou (Greek: Αθλητική Ένωση Ψυχικού), which is abbreviated as A.E.PS. (Α.Ε.Ψ.), and which means Athletic Union of Psychiko.The home of the team is a small indoor hall called Psychiko Indoor Hall.

 History

 Psychiko was founded in 1985, by Dimitris Chouliarakis, who was the President of the club, until his death in 2013.
 In 2012, the club was promoted to the Greek 2nd Division, because of the relegation of Panellinios, due to their financial problems.
 Since 2013, Psychiko has been competing in the Greek 2nd Division.
 In 2022, Psychiko finally achieved a promotion to the Greek Basket League, but subsequently failed to gather the legal paperwork and monetary funds required in order to compete in the 2022-2023 season.

 Arena

-The club plays its home games at the Psychiko Indoor Hall, a small arena with a capacity of about 300.
+The club plays its home games at the Psychiko Indoor Hall -named Dimitris Chouliarakis-, a small arena with a capacity of about 300.